Rules

 In addition to the Server Rules,

-Please use the Kollaborate comments for anything you want the editor see, especially in-depth critiques.
+2️⃣ Use the Kollaborate comments for anything you want the editor to see.

 Video quality may be lower than usual because of this.